nerdyrodent/AVeryComfyNerd/README.md

   * March 2024 - the "new" IP Adapter node (IP Adapter Plus) implemented breaking changes which require the node the be re-created.
 The usual "fix node" won't work.
 * The Microsoft Windows portable version of ComfyUI apparently has issues with various custom nodes, whereas normal installs are OK.
 Unknown error?
 Try a normal install!
 * Need more help?
 See this [Playlist with loads of ComfyUI guides](https://www.youtube.com/playlist?list=PLjC8P1vEncQDahWnl_WKYsjF_tmIDXWEa)
-* Need even more help?
-Drop me a DM on https://www.patreon.com/NerdyRodent
+* Need even more help or updated workflows?
+Drop me a DM on https://www.patreon.com/NerdyRodent and help support the channel! :)

 # Updating / Installing Custom Nodes
 * Use ComfyUI Manager to install and update custom nodes with ease!